mabrarov/build-scripts/docker/openssl-mingw/README.md

 # Builder of OpenSSL with MinGW

-This docker image can be used for building of [OpenSSL](https://www.openssl.org/) with help of MinGW.
+Docker image for building [OpenSSL](https://www.openssl.org/) with help of MinGW.

 ## Building